elchs/LetoDBf/Readme.txt

  Examples of udf-functions are in the tests/letoudf.prg

       LETO_RPC( cSeverFunc, xParam1, ... )                     ==> NIL !
  !
-Use with care !, it needs very well designed UDF functions.
+Use with care !, it needs well designed UDF functions.
- Function name is up now limited to 20 char length.
+ Function name is actually limited to 20 char length.
- It is same a bit similar as for LETO_UDF, but the function started will have NO workareas
+ It is a bit similar as for LETO_UDF, but when the function starts it will have NO workareas
  opened: it is like a fresh connection, independent from the one who started it.
- After such job is started, no wait for the result will occure and and immedeate return to personal common work.
+ After such job is started, no waiting for the result will occure and only a boolean ( .T. ) is returned to your application if successful started.
 You can start multiple jobs this way.
- This needs special care not to block others in the network from accessing their workareas.
- It is advised to be used in server mode 3: No_save_Wa = 1.
+ This needs special care not to block others in the network from accessing their workareas, so it is advised to be used only in server mode 3 aka No_save_Wa = 1.

- This is higly interesting for tasks, where you need no feedback, e.g. some 'cleaning' or calculating jobs.
+ This is higly interesting for tasks, where you need no feedback, e.g. some 'cleaning' or background calculating jobs.
- Sure you also can write a result of something to a DBF and retrieve that later.
+ You can write a result of something to a DBF/ TXT and retrieve this way the result.
- But when it starts, it have no workarea active, like a new connection to server.
+ Or you can exchange info with any connection with help of LETO_VAR*() function, or even manage the activity of your UDF with that server variable system -- an area left for many ideas ...

- Such UDF functions should be *VERY* careful designed, as they can NOT be stopped by the connection which started them, so better to test them intensive forehand with LETO_UDF ...
+ But such UDF functions should be *VERY* careful designed, as they can NOT be stopped by the connection which started them, so better to test them intensive beforehand with LETO_UDF.
- Such 'headless' UDF at server can only be stopped by the management console, if the running UDF is designed to repeatedly check for: leto_UDFmustQuit().
+ Commonly it must end by itself, as such 'headless' UDF at server can else only be stopped by the management console, if the running UDF is designed to repeatedly check for: leto_UDFmustQuit().
 If it ignores that, it is unstoppable until server shutdown ...

       LETO_UDFEXIST( cSeverFunc )                              ==> lExist
  leto_udfExist check the existance of udf-function at the letodb server.